- About our treatments

 Like many other antidepressant treatments that are available in clinical practice, the exact mechanism by which rTMS produces relief from depression is still unknown.
 At a physiological level the effects of rTMS are frequently reported to be similar to long-term potentiation (LTP) or longterm depression (LTD) of stimulated neurons which in turn implicates changes in synaptic plasticity.

 Synaptic plasticity is the ability of synapses to strengthen or weaken over time in response to increases or decreases in their activity.
-LTD and LTP are two forms of long-term synaptic plasticity that apply to a long-lasting experience-dependent change in the efficacy of synaptic transmission (i.e. amplitude of synaptic potentials).
+LTD and LTP are forms of long-term synaptic plasticity that apply to a long-lasting experience-dependent change in the efficacy of synaptic transmission (i.e. amplitude of synaptic potentials).

-Repetitive stimulation of focal nodes of these networks can result in reorganisation of connectivity patterns in the brain due to brain’s inherent plasticity (use-dependent strengthening of existing pathways).
-Research suggests that rTMS indeed results in changes in regional brain activity and metabolism, and applying rTMS at the left dorsolateral prefrontal cortex (DLPFC) can enhance this region’s connectivity with other regions that are crucial for regulating emotional processing.
+Repetitive stimulation of focal nodes of these networks can result in reorganisation of connectivity patterns in the brain due to the brain’s inherent plasticity (use-dependent strengthening of existing pathways).
+Research suggests that rTMS results in changes in regional brain activity and metabolism, and applying rTMS at the left dorsolateral prefrontal cortex (DLPFC) can enhance this region’s connectivity with other regions that are crucial for regulating emotional processing.

 We hold training sessions for healthcare professionals throughout the year.
 Click here to download our training flyer and booking form for 2020: 2020 rtms training flyer.pdf [pdf] 523KB